Proudly serving Southwestern Ontario including London, Windsor, Chatham, Sarnia and nearby

 No matter how young or old a home is, cracks are common in concrete, and many of them aren't a problem.
 Concrete can develop smaller hairline cracks as it cures -- and it can continue to cure for many years after the home is built.

 When cracks appear, Advanced Basement Systems is here to help.
 Our foundation repair contractors are trained and ready to help you evaluate the cracks in your foundation walls.

 For a free foundation repair quote, call or e-mail us today!
-We serve Ontario, including London, Windsor, Sarnia, St Thomas, Chatham, Leamington, Stratford, Amherstburg, Strathroy, Essex, Wallaceburg, Hanover, Kincardine, Point Edward, Tecumseh and areas nearby.
+We serve Ontario, including London, Windsor, Sarnia, St Thomas, Chatham-Kent, Leamington, Stratford, Amherstburg, Strathroy, Essex, Wallaceburg, Hanover, Kincardine, Point Edward, Tecumseh and areas nearby.

 If you find a crack in your foundation and you're not sure if it's problematic, follow these 3 simple steps:

 In many cases, the foundation wall crack has been there for quite some time and hasn't happened overnight.
 However, it's important to treat each foundation crack you find as a potentially serious problem.
 Your first step should always to be to consult a professional for an inspection.

 Monitor any cracks you find regularly.
 If you suspect that the crack is moving, spreading, or widening, then this is a strong indication that you have a problem.
 In this case, your basement or crawl space could be experiencing a foundation settlement issue, which will lead to increased damage to the home over time.

 Keep an eye on the crack by marking the ends of the crack with a pencil.
 Then, draw several straight "alignment" marks along the width crack, recording the date next to every mark.

 If you find that the ends of the lines don't meet along the crack, then this may indicate the the crack is not shifting evenly, and a professional should be contacted.